mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology-archive.md

 Thus using MS Excel as a simple way to collate data without translation seems appropriate.

+#### Note on creation of learning and teaching resources

+The process of refining this reflection into learning and teaching resources was complex and iterative.
+The following paragraph illustrates the process using a case study?
+[PERHAPS LOOK AT THE ELEMENTs OF A GAME DIVISION? - FINAL DESTINATION - SPACE, MECHANICS, POLISH]

 ### Video Coding - Analysis of Data